alexmchen0/Twitter/README.md

 - [X] When composing, you should have a countdown in the upper right for the tweet limit.
 - [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
-- [ ] Profile Page
-   - [ ] Implement the paging view for the user description.
-   - [ ] As the paging view moves, increase the opacity of the background screen.
-See the actual Twitter app for this effect
-   - [ ] Pulling down the profile page should blur and resize the header image.
-- [ ] Account switching
-   - [ ] Long press on tab bar to bring up Account view with animation
-   - [ ] Tap account to switch to
-   - [ ] Include a plus button to Add an Account
-   - [ ] Swipe to delete an account

 The following **additional** features are implemented: